arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 > No matter what is the value of 'x' and 'y' is, we will always take the 2nd or the last value i.e the value of 'y' here and store it in 'j' variable.

+## Data Structure with C.

+## Introduction to DS

+> It is not only the organization of data but the functions to access the data as well.
+It is sometimes referred to as **ADT or Abstract Data Type**.

+* Data Structure -> Data Storage + operations.

+### Types

+* Linear -> Elements arranged in linear order.
+Eg -> Array, linked list, queue, stack
+* Non-Linear -> Elements are arranged in non-linear fashion.
+Ed -> Graph, Heap, hashing, tree

+### Analysis of Algorithms

+> To find out among all of the potential solution to a particular program which one is better, best or worst among each other.

+### Types

+* **Space Complexity** -> Space(memory) needed by the program to run.
+The memory is calculated by the extra space taken by the algorithm to run itself.

+>So memory or space of an algorithm is calculated excluding/without including the *input and output* of the program.

+> In space complexity, we are not calculating the *bytes* of the program but rather the number of elements that we have stored in the program **separately not including the input and output variables/values**.
+The no. of elements stored separetely is called as the space complexity of a program.

+* **Time Complexity** -> Time(Runtime) needed by the program to run.